mattermost/docs/source/collaborate/favorite-channels.rst

 .. tip::

-  You can also mark a channel as favorite in this way.
+  Alternatively, you can mark a favorite channel as follows:

   1. In a channel, tap the channel name at the top of the screen.